hacktuarial/hacktuarial.github.io/resume.md

 ## Experience

+#### HBO Max, New York, NY
+Senior Machine Learning Engineer.
+November 2020 - Present

+* Recommender systems and personalization for HBO Max

 #### FindMine, New York, NY
-May 2019 - Present
+Machine Learning Engineer.
+May 2019 - November 2020

 * Increase click through rate by 3% using $\epsilon$-greedy bandit
 * Use deep learning to identify similar styles based on images
-* Use K-Medoids, Earth Movers Distance, and Pointwise Mutual Information to make outfit recommendations
+* Reduce costs by $50,000/year by automatically replacing out of stock items in expert-curated fashion outfits
 * Write a Flask app to collect quantitative fashion ratings from subject matter experts
 * Set standards for methodology and analysis in A/B testing

 #### Rent the Runway, New York, NY
+Data Scientist.
 August 2018 - April 2019

 * Develop fit algorithm to boost rental wear rate by +0.01
 * Increase user engagement by improving personalized recommendations